redox-os/book/src/ch02-08-podman-build.md

 Most of the packages required for the build are installed in the container as part of the build process.
 However, some packages need to be installed on the host computer.
 You may also need to install an emulator such as **QEMU**.
 This is done for you in `podman_bootstrap.sh`, but you can do a minimum install by following the instructions below.

+Note that the Redox filesystem parts are merged using [FUSE](https://github.com/libfuse/libfuse). `podman_bootstrap.sh` installs `libfuse` for most platforms, if it is not already included.
+If you have problems with the final assembly of Redox, check that `libfuse` is installed and you are able to use it.

 ### Pop!_OS

 ```sh